Notah Begay III: PGA Tour

 Begay had a pair of wins in each of his first two seasons on the Tour.
 From late September 1999 to early July 2000, a period of just over nine months, Begay recorded four PGA Tour wins, with the third and fourth wins coming in successive weeks.
 Since then, he was plagued by back trouble which put his future as a professional golfer in doubt.
 In 2005, he played under a "Major Medical Exemption" with little success.
 In 2006, he played on the Nationwide Tour.
 At the end of 2006, he successfully earned a card for the European Tour from their qualifying school.
 In December 2008, he regained his playing card for the 2009 PGA Tour season at Q-school.

 Begay has been featured in the top 20 of the Official World Golf Rankings.
 He successfully utilized a unique putting method.
 Using a putter with playing faces on both the front and back of the head, he putted right-to-left-breaking putts right-handed, and left-to-right-breaking putts left-handed.
 Begay is the first top player to use such a technique and putter.

 Personal life

-Begay is a Native American of the Navajo, San Felipe, and Isleta people.
-He graduated from Albuquerque Academy in 1990 and earned a Bachelor of Science degree in Economics in 1995 from Stanford University.

-In January 2000, Begay was arrested for what he admitted, in court, was actually his second DUI incident.
-He was sentenced to 364 days in jail with all but seven days suspended.
+On January 19, 2000, Begay was arrested for what he admitted, in court, was actually his second DUI incident.
+He was sentenced later that month to 364 days in jail with all but seven days suspended.

-Begay was named one of Golf Magazine’s Innovators of the Year in 2009 and has also been named one of the Top 100 Sports Educators in the world by the Institute for International Sport.

 Begay suffered a heart attack in 2014, while practicing on the putting green at Dallas National Golf Club.
 He was quickly taken by ambulance to Dallas' Methodist Hospital and a stent was placed in his right coronary artery.

+Begay is the uncle of Madison Hammond, who in 2020 became the first Native American soccer player to play in the National Women's Soccer League.
+Hammond cited Begay as one of her inspirations.